-persons receiving the greatest number of votes will be elected as directors.
-Since only affirmative votes count for this purpose, Proposal 1: Election of Directors a properly executed proxy marked "WITHHOLD AUTHORITY" with respect to the election of one or more directors will not be voted with respect to the director or directors indicated, although it will be counted for purposes of determining whether there is a quorum.
-Broker non-votes will not be treated as votes cast, and therefore will have no effect on the outcome of the there is a quorum.
+Proposal 1: Election of Directors Election of a director requires the affirmative vote of the holders of a plurality of the shares for which votes are cast.
+The eight persons receiving the greatest number of votes will be elected as directors.
+Since only affirmative votes count for this purpose, a properly executed proxy marked "WITHHOLD AUTHORITY" with respect to the election of one or more directors will not be voted with respect to the director or directors indicated, although it will be counted for purposes of determining whether there is a quorum.
 Broker non-votes will not be treated as votes cast, and therefore will have no effect on the outcome of the proposal.
 Shareholders may not cumulate votes in the election of directors.
+Proposal 2: Ratification of Independent Registered The proposal will be approved if a majority of the votes cast are voted in favor of the proposal.
+Abstentions and broker non-votes will not be treated as